Projeto-Pindorama/copacabana-wiki/docs/intro/intro.1.md

 AT&T's ksh93).
 I know there are better alternatives for it out there, but it's what I have more familiarity and experience with.
-In the future, I plan to start writing everything with Go.
+In the future, I plan to start writing everything with Nim and maybe C.

 ## Footnotes and references
 [^0]: